homan-uppu/writing/2-Essays/VC will eat education/Draft 5 - Why venture capital will eat education.md

 Only if these two approaches aren't viable that we can conclude that paying to learn (i.e. the core business model of the world's education system) will become invalid.

 ## Venture capital will eat education.
+## Concluding thoughts
+- These shifts have a much larger impact than education.
+- As I've been contemplating this topic for a while, I see the power law becoming more extreme everywhere and in every single thing that we do, directly proportional to how powerful AI becomes.
+It affects every aspect of our lives: how companies will be built, how companies hire talent, which cities and countries will quickly outpace the rest in their growth, how we make decisions: for any complex situation the gap between the best decision and the average decision is also growing, fundamentally changing the best strategy to work and get the things we want out of life.
+- Venture capital and the power law are best friends.
+Venture capital will eat the world.